The Bantams are on the road again this Saturday, making the long trip south to play Bristol Rovers in a Sky Bet League Two clash set for 3.00pm.

-We have put together an Opposition Guide to give you all the information you need to know about our 12th opponent of the season.
+We have put together an Opposition Guide to give you all the information you need to know about this weekend’s hosts.

 ONES TO WATCH

-Paul Coutts captains the Gas despite only joining the club this summer.
+Paul Coutts captains the Gas despite only joining the club in the summer.

-The veteran midfielder’s previous experience with manager Barton accelerated his seniority in the squad and he now captains his new side.
+The veteran midfielder’s previous experience with manager Barton accelerated his seniority in the squad, leading to his appointment.

-Former Newcastle, Manchester City and QPR midfielder Joey Barton is the man in charge at the Memorial Stadium.
+Former Newcastle United, Manchester City and QPR midfielder Joey Barton is the man in charge at the Memorial Stadium.